espegun/good-dev-practice/how_to_git/README.md

 The **workspace** is the project folders where you are working on files.
 Note that the workspace is not the same as the repo.<br/>
 A **repository** is a data structure where project files are stored in all previously committed versions, this is stored in a `.git` folder below the root folder of your project workspace.
 Do not directly manipulate the content of `.git`.
 Modifications in the workspace are committed (saved) to *local* repo and then uploaded and shared through the *central* repo (e.g. hosted on GitHub).<br/>
 The **staging area** (or index) is used to organize and review the files which have been added or modified and should be included in the next commit to the local repo.<br/>
 The **commit** save a snapshot of the files at a certain point in time to the *local* repo.
 It may or may not be pushed to central repo.
 Each has a unique commit hash of 40 chars (in most cases, using the first 7 chars is sufficient).
-Only commit related changes in the same commit.<br/>
+Only commit related changes in the same commit.
+A good rule of thumb is to commit often, but not incomplete work.<br/>
 To **push** is to update a remote (central) repo with the commit done in the local repo.<br/>
 **Branching** makes it possible to work in parallell on different context while minimizing interdependencies.<br/>
 **HEAD** is a reference to the last commit in the currently check-out branch.<br/>
-**Merging** <br/>
+**Merging** All the commits which are not present in the working branch are added to it.
+Sometimes, a separate merge commit will be created.<br/>

 ![Image from unwiredlearning.com](git-flow.png)